Block wall extension at eastern end of the beach – complete

 Protecting the edge of Dorrie Leslie Park

-In January 2017, work will begin along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
-This work will protect Dorrie Leslie Park from coastal erosion in the future.
+In May 2017, work began along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
+This work is now complete and will protect Dorrie Leslie Park from coastal erosion in the future.

-Changes are needed at Surfers Corner carpark due to the damage it has suffered repeatedly from high seas and storms.
+Changes were needed at Surfers' Corner car park due to the damage it has suffered repeatedly from high seas and storms.

-In 2016, we will be working with members of the community to determine the final design and make sure enough parking remains at Surfers Corner for people using the beach.
-We will provide more information about this once designs have progressed.
+We worked with members of the community to determine the final design of the car park area at Surfers' Corner, and to make sure enough parking remains for people using the beach.

 Planting of the dunes